devopsdinosaur/tcgshop-mods/nerd_shirts/docs/mod-developers-guide.md

 * **Unity**: A cursory knowledge of the workings of Unity will really help.
 You definitely don't need to follow the tutorials that show you how to use the editor and all that.
 It's more the concept of GameObjects, Meshes, Renderers, Materials, and Shaders that really helps.
 It is worth the effort to download and install Unity to just play around with making a GameObject and changing the materials/shaders, etc.
 * **Notepad++**: Personally I think VScode beats this one in everything, but lots of folks love it, and obviously it is a million times better than Notepad (cringe).
 It is a good tool and works great for just watching live log files.

-## Creating a Mod - Overview
+## Creating a Booster - Overview

-A general overview of the process of creating a texture mod for this game is as follows:
+A general overview of the process of creating a booster for this game is as follows:

 1. Dump the game textures using this mod.
-1. Create a mod sub-folder under the plugins/nerd_shirts directory.
+1. Create a booster sub-folder under the plugins/nerd_shirts directory.
-1. Copy one of the dumped directory trees into your mod directory.
+1. Copy one of the dumped directory trees into your booster directory.
 Delete all but the textures you wish to modify.
 1. Add materials / textures using the \_\_add\_\_ and \_\_shader\_\_.json, if desired.
 1. Test out in the game by using the *Force Wear* setting and specifying the modified apparel type(s).
-1. Zip up your mod sub-folder and share with the world!
+1. Zip up your booster sub-folder and share with the world!

 ## Dumping Game Textures and Exploring File Structure